saucelabs/sauce-docs/docs/error-reporting/advanced/morgue.md

 morgue user reset [--universe=<universe>] [--user=<user>] [--password=<password>]
 ```

-Currently, it can only be used to reset user passwords.
+It can only be used to reset user passwords.
 If the `--user` or `--password` options are not specified, the command will prompt for the user and password.

 ### Tenant